 Robots are widely used to assist humans in repetitive and physically demanding work or for things that need accuracy and precision in nearly every industry.
 Although currently healthcare robots are more widespread in professional clinical services, they can potentially become popular for personal use as well.

-There is growing interest in healthcare robotics and several areas of innovation have been identified.
-A report by The European Foresight Monitoring Network identified main innovation themes: robotics for medical interventions, robotised technology, professional care support, robots assisted preventative therapy, diagnosis and rehabilitation treatment.
+For some, robots are a matter of science fiction but interest in healthcare robotics has crossed beyond fiction.
+There is serious level of interest and a fair amount of effort is being spent in trying to see how and in which areas they may have greatest impact.
+The European Foresight Monitoring Network identified main innovation themes: robotics for medical interventions, robotised technology, professional care support, robots assisted preventative therapy, diagnosis and rehabilitation treatment.
 Further six areas of support were announced by the European Commission Framework Programme.
 They identified smart medical capsules, intelligent prosthetics, monitoring systems, robotised surgery, robotised motor coordination analysis systems and robot assisted cognitive and social therapies as particularly relevant based on the market, industrial and socio-economic potential.

 Prosthetics and Exoskeletons:

 Prostheses are getting smarter over time.
-In the future, prosthesis will be controlled by the peripheral nervous system and brain directly and will allow even for prosthetic finger innervation.
-Prostheses are no longer somewhat natural looking ‘placeholders’ of a missing body part, they can often enhance function .
-The field of prosthtics is now evolving into making exoskeletons.
+In the future, prosthesis will be controlled by the peripheral nervous system and brain directly (led by significant developments in the brain computer interface technologies) and will allow even for prosthetic finger innervation.
+Prostheses are no longer somewhat natural looking ‘placeholders’ of a missing body part, they can often enhance function.
+The field of prosthetics is now evolving into making exoskeletons.
 These wearable, artificially intelligent, bionic devices enable wheelchair users to walk again.
 It is fitted on over clothing and can be controlled either by gesture-based interface sensing or a simpler control pad and a joystick.
 They have been very costly so far, however, with time the price should drop and their popularity will definitely grow.

 My robot is my surgeon…

-Some may say that robots have all the best characteristics of a good surgeon with the probable exception of good bed side manner.
+Some may say that robots have all the best characteristics of a good surgeon with the probable exception of good bed-side manner.
 They are accurate, precise and reliable, don’t get tired.
 For instance, robotics surgery systems like the ones made by intuitive surgical can not only achieve much higher precision in making incisions or targeting sites for radiotherapy using systems like cyberknife systems, but they also prevent surgeon’s hand tremor and allow for advanced real time imaging techniques during the operation.
 In the future, telesurgical robot systems will enable surgeons to perform a procedure from a distance, or will allow several surgeons to operate together from different locations.
-Theoretically, current surgical robots could support telesurgery, however, this isn’t the main focus of many companies involved.
+In fact, as early as 2010 one brave patient went under a remote controlled knife for prostate surgery after being anesthetised by a fully automated anaesthesia robot called McSleepy!
+However, telesurgery is not the main area of focus for many surgical robot companies.

 Robots are expected to advance enough to perform certain pre-programmed operations autonomously which would bring a huge advantage to rural hospitals without the access to a specialist.
 Before it becomes a reality, it is more likely that telemedicine infrastructure will be introduced for remote doctor and patient interaction and diagnosis.